jesusvegal/HTML-CSS-Header_Architecture/README.md

 ![Header](img/Architecture.png)

+## Project Structure

+The project's code is carefully organized to ensure easy understanding and maintainability.
+The structure is as follows:

+- 🧱 HTML (index.html): This file defines the structure and content of the page, from the initial header to the services section, including the fundamental elements that make up the interface.
+It serves as the starting point for building the webpage.
+- 🎨 CSS (style.css): This file is responsible for establishing the visual style of the project.
+It defines everything from typography, colors, and margins to the layout and arrangement of sections.
+It manages the aesthetics and visual interactivity of the header

+## Resources Used

+🌐 Google Fonts: The fonts Poppins and Playfair Display are used to give the project a modern and elegant touch.

+- Poppins: Chosen for its clean and geometric style, ideal for headings and highlighted text.
+- Playfair Display: Selected for its classic elegance, perfect for subtitles and visual details.

 ## Contributions 🤝

 Your participation is valuable!
 If you have ideas, improvements, or find any issues, feel free to: